RicardoAzuul/RicardoAzuul.github.io/README.md

 ### Acknowledgements

 - I received inspiration for this project from my wife, Elizabeth Lane.
 She knows I'm enthousiastic about roleplaying games, and she offered creating this site as a suggestion for my first Milestone Project for Code Institute's Diploma in Software Development.
+- I also received help and support from my mentor at Code Institute, [Jack Wachira] (https://github.com/iamjackwachira)